Practice of law: Attorney participation

 In the United States, the rules of professional conduct generally prohibit an attorney from assisting a non-attorney from engaging in the unauthorized practice of law.
 An attorney therefore may not partner with or split fees with a non-attorney in the performance of any sort of legal work.
 Furthermore, an attorney may not employ a disbarred or suspended attorney in a legal practice where former clients of the disbarred or suspended attorney will be represented.

 Singapore

 Unauthorized practice of law

 In Singapore, it is a criminal offence if an unauthorised person pretends to be a qualified lawyer or carries out any act that may be performed only by a qualified lawyer.
 The relevant provision is section 33 of the Legal Profession Act.
-The acts that may be performed only by a qualified lawyer are set out in section 33 of the Legal Profession Act and case law.
+The penalty on conviction is a fine up to S$25,000 and/or imprisonment up to 6 months.
+For subsequent convictions, the maximum rises to a fine of S$50,000 and/or imprisonment.